hanzoai/backendPB/README.md

 ### Use as standalone app

 You could download the prebuilt executable for your platform from the [Releases page](https://github.com/hanzoai/backendPB/releases).
-Once downloaded, extract the archive and run `./pocketbase serve` in the extracted directory.
+Once downloaded, extract the archive and run `./hanzobase serve` in the extracted directory.

-The prebuilt executables are based on the [`examples/base/main.go` file](https://github.com/hanzoai/backendPB/blob/master/examples/base/main.go) and comes with the JS VM plugin enabled by default which allows to extend PocketBase with JavaScript (_for more details please refer to [Extend with JavaScript](https://hanzo.ai/docs/js-overview/)_).
+The prebuilt executables are based on the [`examples/base/main.go` file](https://github.com/hanzoai/backendPB/blob/master/examples/base/main.go) and comes with the JS VM plugin enabled by default which allows to extend HanzoBase with JavaScript (_for more details please refer to [Extend with JavaScript](https://hanzo.ai/docs/js-overview/)_).

 ### Use as a Go framework/toolkit

-PocketBase is distributed as a regular Go library package which allows you to build your own custom app specific business logic and still have a single portable executable at the end.
+HanzoBase is distributed as a regular Go library package which allows you to build your own custom app specific business logic and still have a single portable executable at the end.

 Here is a minimal example: